-The GM asks her to make an Individual Knowhow check (Dexterity) 5.
+The GM asks Joaquina for an individual Manipulation check (Social (2)) 5.

-Joanna decides to use a Hero token and rolls both the D12 and the D8, getting a total of 4 (1 + 3).
-She adds a +2 Success bonus as Dexterity is her Main Attribute and her Background lists Know-how as one of her Skills.
+She decides to use a Hero token.

+Joaquina rolls both the D12 and D8 gets a total Success value of 4 (1+3).
+She adds +2 additional Success bonuses because Social is her Main Attribute, and her background skills include Manipulation.